Graphics tablet: Pucks

 After styluses, pucks are the most commonly used tablet accessory.
 A puck is a mouse-like device that can detect its absolute position and rotation.
 This is opposed to a mouse, which can only sense its relative velocity on a surface (most tablet drivers are capable of allowing a puck to emulate a mouse in operation, and many pucks are marketed as a "mouse").

 Pucks range in size and shape; some are externally indistinguishable from a mouse, while others are a fairly large device with dozens of buttons and controls.
 Professional pucks often have a reticle or loupe which allows the user to see the exact point on the tablet's surface targeted by the puck, for detailed tracing and computer aided design (CAD) work.

-Pucks are still used on the Microsoft Surface range and were recently used on the Dell Canvas.
+Pucks are used on the Microsoft Surface range and were recently used on the Dell Canvas.
 However, they have been largely discontinued by most manufactures in favour of physical hotkeys and dials.

 Embedded LCD tablets

-Some graphics tablets incorporate an LCD into the tablet itself, allowing the user to draw directly on the display surface.
+Some graphics tablets incorporate an LCD into the tablet itself, allowing the user to draw or paint directly on the screen.

-Graphic tablet/screen hybrids offer advantages over both standard PC touchscreens and ordinary graphic tablets.
+Graphics tablet/screen hybrids offer advantages over both standard PC touchscreens and ordinary graphics tablets.
 Unlike touchscreens, they offer pressure sensitivity, and their input resolution is generally higher.
 While their pressure sensitivity and resolution are typically no better than those of ordinary tablets, they offer the additional advantage of directly seeing the location of the physical pen device relatively to the image on the screen.
 This often allows for increased accuracy and a more tactile, "real" feeling to the use of the device.